 There's no excuse for Internet of Things device makers and vendors to ignore security.

-The evidence is in now: this lackadaisical approach to security is dangerous, and will cause damage and financial loss.
+this lackadaisical approach to security is dangerous, and will cause damage and financial loss.

 There's no excuse for Internet of Things device makers and vendors to ignore security.
 Apple was able to make its HomeKit IoT platform encrypted and secure to keep bad people out of them.